jonaylor89/John_Naylor_CMSC312_2019/README.md

 ---------------------------

-### Personal TODO
+### TODO
-- REPL package
 - Comment everything
-- Child needs reference to parent
-- critacal for multisection
+- Critical section for multithreading
+- Memory caching
+- Parent + child
+    - pipes
--
+- Two CPUs and Schedulers
+- return when IO from process.execute to kernel